jdegand/odin-project-personal-portfolio/README.md

 - Could use EmailJs to get emails from visitors and add form in the contact section - not hard to implement but it will expose data and your email could get spammed
 - Loading div is small so main body collapses.
 Rework by having a div wrap the loading div with a set height.
 The loading div could be positioned absolutely in the center.
 Change the JS to hide the wrapper div instead of the loading div.
 - Disabling the next page button depends on a hardcoded value - it will have to be updated when I surpass that max number of repos.
+- Update paragraph and add new lines for better readability

 ## Useful Resources